LibFewShot: A Comprehensive Library for Few-shot Learning: Overview of Few-shot Learning Methods

 where $\beta$ is a meta step size hyper-parameter.

-\paragraph{Ridge Regression Differentiable Discriminator (R2D2)} \cite{BertinettoHTV19_R2D2} is designed from another perspective, by adopting a standard machine learning algorithm such as ridge regression as the base-learner classifier $C_\omega(\cdot)$ in the inner loop.
+\textbf{Ridge Regression Differentiable Discriminator (R2D2)} is designed from another perspective~\cite{BertinettoHTV19_R2D2}, by adopting a standard machine learning algorithm such as ridge regression as the base-learner classifier $g_\omega(\cdot)$ in the inner loop.
 Note that the base-learner classifier in MAML is a standard FC layer.
-The advantage is that ridge regression enjoys a closed-form solution, which can make the base-learning phase more efficient.
-Specifically, the ridge regression with parameter matrix $\bm{W}\in\mathbb{R}^{d\times o}$ can be formulated as,
+The advantage of R2D2 is that ridge regression enjoys a closed-form solution, which can make the base-learning phase more efficient.
+Specifically, the ridge regression with parameter matrix $\bm{W}\in\mathbb{R}^{d\times c}$ is formulated as,